Trump's "Gold Card": A $5 Million Shortcut to Citizenship?

-While the administration promotes the Gold Card as a way to attract wealthy investors and bolster the economy, critics argue it prioritizes wealth over merit-based immigration.
-The lack of detailed information about eligibility requirements and vetting processes raises further concerns.
-The program's potential impact on the broader US immigration system and its long-term implications remain to be seen.
+While the administration touted the Gold Card as a magnet for wealthy investors and a boon for the economy, plenty of people raised concerns.
+Many critics argued that it prioritized wealth over merit-based immigration.
+The lack of clear details about eligibility and vetting procedures only fueled more questions.
+The potential impact on the broader US immigration system remained unclear and still feels a bit up in the air.
+What did that mean for the long term?
+Nobody knew for sure.

 FAQ